212 Presidents Hall

 The Department of Religious Studies has greatly benefited from donors who have endowed scholarship funds to support its students (either as merit-based awards or funds used throughout the semester, and at the Chair’s discretion, to assist those in financial need).
 The names of the students who have received these awards, selected by a faculty committee each year, are inscribed on plaques that hang in the department’s lounge.

-The department also conducts four ongoing lecture and discussion series, supports an active Religious Studies Student Association, and hosts the local chapter of Theta Alpha Kappa, the national honors society for the study of religion.
+The department conducts four ongoing lecture and discussion series and also supports an active Religious Studies Student Association.
 Find us on Facebook: "Department of Religious Studies at The University of Alabama" and the "Religious Studies Student Association" or on Twitter @StudyReligion and Instagram.
-Finally, in addition to featuring undergraduate research on the department's blog, the Religious Studies department hosts an annual undergraduate research symposium.
+Finally, in addition to featuring undergraduate research on the department's blog, the Department of Religious Studies hosts an annual undergraduate research symposium.
 Talk to an REL professor about getting involved.

 |REL 102||Religions of World||3|

-is offered every semester and is devoted to studying religion in popular culture/public humanities; it is a one credit hour course repeatable up to a total of three credit hours and is open to all students.
-REL 360 Individual Research meets in the evenings to view and then blog on films (different films are included each semester, with faculty introducing them and leading a discussion after).
+REL 310 REL Goes to the Movies is offered every semester and is devoted to studying religion in popular culture/public humanities; it is a one credit hour course repeatable up to a total of three credit hours and is open to all students.
+REL 310 REL Goes to the Movies meets in the evenings to view and then blog on films (different films are included each semester, with faculty introducing them and leading a discussion after).
 It also includes includes attending either the annual Day or Aronov Lectures (the former each Fall and the latter each Spring).

 REL Honors, involves 3 hours of REL 400 and is only open to REL majors/double majors who meet GPA requirements.
 See the major requirements for more information.